About

 At midlife, many people try to “make right” what they perceive to be wrong in their lives.
 It is the time of “correction” before they’re too old to have a choice, too old to care.
 It is a journey sometimes called a “midlife transition” but more often referred to as a “midlife crisis.”

 The Midlife Club originally began as a place of support for women whose husbands were having a midlife crisis and it was known as The Midlife Wives Club.
 It didn’t take long before men discovered the site and joined the club prompting a name change to The Midlife Club.
-Members of The Midlife Club now include men and women in crisis as well as men and women dealing with the crisis of a significant other.
+Members of The Midlife Club have included men and women in crisis as well as men and women dealing with the crisis of a significant other.

 Understanding why a person “suddenly” changes, learning not to take their actions personally, and finding forgiveness for their actions, are all part of surviving a spouse’s midlife transition.
 While we often say someone is having a midlife crisis, it’s more likely that their transition is causing a crisis for those who love them.